AzizGW/CvFinalProject/README.md

 grimy (negative) + footwear (positive) - Cosine Score: 0.97
 ```

 ### 4.2.
-Testing The Model Again
+Testing The Model Using [adj]-[noun] Pairs With High Similarity.

 <img width="971" alt="Screenshot 2024-05-05 at 17 47 16" src="https://github.com/AzizGW/CvFinalProject/assets/119353586/53f58dc1-af54-4572-a3a6-829278687e8b">

-**1. "A photo of purplish-white chicken cacciatora"**: The model successfully executed both the noun subspace orthogonal projection and the adjective subspace orthogonal projection without any issues.
+**1. "A photo of purplish-white chicken cacciatora"**: The model successfully executed both the noun subspace orthogonal projection and the adjective subspace orthogonal projection.
+However, it's hard to visually differentiate between original and adjective subspace orth. projection.

 <img width="971" alt="Screenshot 2024-05-05 at 17 47 35" src="https://github.com/AzizGW/CvFinalProject/assets/119353586/acd9e4fc-9a1a-4e45-b428-86642ba4af0f">

-**2. "A photo of wrapped scrubbird"**: Similarly to the first example, the model successfully handled the orthogonal projection for both the noun "scrubbird" and the adjective "wrapped".
+**2. "A photo of wrapped scrubbird"**: The model successfully handled the orthogonal projection for both the noun "scrubbird" and the adjective "wrapped".
 <img width="971" alt="Screenshot 2024-05-05 at 17 48 06" src="https://github.com/AzizGW/CvFinalProject/assets/119353586/7c1aa662-204a-4903-981a-ec19f3f287c7">

 **3. "A photo of grimy footwear"**: In this case, the model encountered difficulties specifically with the noun subspace orthogonal projection.
 It failed to effectively ignore the noun "footwear", resulting in some images where the noun was not correctly omitted.
 Conversely, in the adjective subspace orthogonal projection, the model generated images without the footwear.

 ### 4.2.
 Sentiment Correlation and Threshold Impact
-The findings reveal a trend: as the cosine similarity threshold increases, so does the proportion of adjective-noun pairs sharing the same sentiment.
+The findings show a trend, as the cosine similarity threshold increases, so does the proportion of adjective-noun pairs sharing the same sentiment.
 This trend may suggests a potential alignment between semantic closeness and emotional congruence, indicating that overlaping pairs in a subspace are more likely to share the same sentiment (positive, neutral, or negative).To illustrate, at the highest observed threshold (cosine score = 1.0), 59.5% of the adj-noun pairs shared the same sentiment, demonstrating the strongest alignment both semantically and sentimentally.
 Moreover,this proportion remains relatively high with a slight decrease as the threshold lowers: 58.6% at >0.99, 57.8% at >0.98, and 56.1% at >0.97.
 The ratio continues to taper off as the threshold decreases, with 55.0% at >0.96 and exactly 50% at >0.95, reinforcing the observation that higher semantic alignment correlates with higher sentiment congruence.
 As I expand the scope to include pairs with lower semantic similarity (thresholds >0.90 and >0.85), the proportion of sentiment alignment drops further to 48.2% and 27.5%, respectively.

 <!DOCTYPE html>
 <html lang="en">